Science and technology in Wales: Automotive

-Wales is an important producer of automotive components: Ford has a major engine plant at Bridgend, and BorgWarner has a major components plant in Kenfig, South Wales.
-However amid a global cost-cutting drive and citing a lack of demand for its manufacturing capacity, Ford closed the plant on 25 September 2020 and production of the Dragon engine is moving to Poland.
+Wales is an important producer of automotive components: Ford had a major engine plant at Bridgend, and BorgWarner had a major components plant in Kenfig, South Wales.
+However amid a global cost-cutting drive and citing a lack of demand for its manufacturing capacity, Ford closed the plant in September 2020 and production of the Dragon engine is moving to Mexico.

 The Welsh Automotive Forum, also known as WAF, is a limited company that lobbies the government on behalf of the automotive industry in Wales.
 It was formed in 1999.

 Titanium: jet engines and medical applications

 TIMET has a plant in Waunarlwydd, Swansea, which is one of the world's major suppliers of titanium for jet engine blades and medical applications.

 Electronics

 During the 1980s and 1990s, a major growth sector in manufacturing was the electronics industry with over 130 North American and 35 Japanese companies establishing operations in Wales.
 However, this is a characteristic of a "branch factory" economy where routine production is located in one region while higher skill activities are located in another.